lorriman/bggdatadumper/readme.md

 It has been developed and tested only on Linux.
 It requires python 3.7

+It uses a few libraries which can be installed as follows:

+'''python3 -m install'''

 For usage run from the commandline as

 '''   python3 -m bggdatadumper -h'''

-It uses a few libraries which can be installed as follows:

-'''python3 -m install'''
+Fetches games in geek-rating order up to maximum pages you specify.
+Pages are as found on https://boardgamegeek.com/browse/boardgame.
+100 games per page.
+To fetch top 200 games specify 2 pages.
+BGG rate-limits to 2 api calls per second (the utility rate-limits itself).
+Minimum time to download 5000 games is 8mins 20secs.
+For advanced options see config.json
+Settings in config.json are overriden by commandline args.

+example for 5000 games (assuming it works on windows) :

+c:\>python3 scrape.py -s 3 test.csv 50

+positional arguments:

+csvfilename           destination

+pages                 number of pages to scrape (100 games per page)

+optional arguments:

+-h, --help            show this help message and exit

+-v, --version         show program's version number and exit

+-s START, --start START

+Start page, default 1

+-r RATE, --rate RATE  *rate limiting, millisecs per call.
+Default 600

+-g GAMES, --games GAMES

+*How many games to fetch xml for at a time.
+Default 100.

+-c CONFIG, --config CONFIG

+*full path to a config.json